magento/devdocs/guides/v2.2/cloud/reference/discover-deploy.md

 * [`services.yaml`]({{ page.baseurl }}cloud/project/project-conf-files_services.html) is updated and saved in `magento/`
 * [`routes.yaml`]({{ page.baseurl }}cloud/project/project-conf-files_routes.html) is updated and saved in `magento/`

-## Five phases of deployment {#cloud-deploy-over-phases}
+## Five phases of Integration build and deployment {#cloud-deploy-over-phases}
+The following phases occur on your local development environment and the Integration environment.
+The code is not deployed to Staging or Production for Pro plan in these initial phases.

-Deployment consists of the following phases:
+Integration build and deployment consists of the following phases:

 1. [Phase 1: Configuration validation and code retrieval](#cloud-deploy-over-phases-conf)
 2. [Phase 2: Build](#cloud-deploy-over-phases-build)